Amit145/MyEdurekaDevOpsAssignment/README.md

 # MyEdurekaDevOpsAssignment
-This is my repository for Edureka DevOps Assignment in jenkins
+This is my repository for Edureka DevOps Assignment in jenkinsh